Escape and Rescue from Submerged Vehicles

 A vehicle with the windows and/or doors open will submerge faster than the same vehicle with its windows and/or doors closed.
 The faster the water enters the interior of the vehicle, the faster it loses its buoyancy and the quicker it descends.
 A vehicle that has all the windows and doors closed will initially descend slowly, but as the vehicle loses buoyancy its speed of descent will increase.

 Studies have shown that the electric power may stay on inside the vehicle for as much as an hour.
 However, once the window motors and/or switches get soaked, they will generally short out and the windows and electric door locks will no longer operate.
 Therefore, in order to escape through the car door windows, the occupants must be able to punch/break out the windows.
-Because the door windows, as well as the rear window, are constructed of tempered glass, they will easily shatter using an appropriate rescue/escape tool, such as a life hammer device, or a spring-loaded window punch (i.e. ResQMe).
+If the side door windows are constructed of tempered glass, they will easily shatter using an appropriate rescue/escape tool, such as a life hammer device, or a spring-loaded window punch (i.e. ResQMe).
 Many of the commercially available rescue/escape tools also have an integrated seat-belt cutter/blade that provides the ability to slice away a seat belt should its release mechanism fail or jam.

 The decision to escape the vehicle must be made as soon as the vehicle leaves the road and enters the water.
-If the occupants delay their escape from the vehicle and the vehicle begins to sink, it may not be possible to effect an escape until the water pressure has equalized inside the vehicle.
+If the occupants delay their escape from the vehicle and the vehicle begins to sink before an escape route has been established, it may not be possible to effect an escape until the water pressure has equalized inside the vehicle.
 By that time, it is typically too late.
 Also, should the vehicle land in deep water, if the water depth is less than 14', the vehicle will usually come to rest on the bottom on all four wheels, assuming there are no large rocks or other debris on the bottom.
-However, water depths greater than 14' usually results in the vehicle turning turtle and landing on its roof.
+However, water depths greater than 14' usually results in the vehicle turning turtle and landing upside down on its roof.
 Needless to say, being upside down in a dark environment with water rushing in will totally disorient the occupants of the vehicle.